shangyuj/2200-messed-up/index.md

 # English 2200
+## 12/12 Last Class!
+### Extra-Credit Presentation
+Today is the day.
+### Final Review
+We will do some exercise.
+### Thank You!
+Shangyu really wants to thank everyone of you for making his Tuesdays and Thursdays something to look forward to.
+He is very grateful and wants everyone to know that.
+Also why am I writing in the third person?
+THANK YOU!!
 ## 12/10 Prepping for Final Exam
 ### Course and Instructor Evaluation
 Please evaluate this course and Shangyu's teaching.
 He's a rookie and really needs your feedback!